sbaik97/Pewlett-Hackard-Analysis/README.md

 ![mentorship_eligibilty.PNG](Image/mentorship_eligibilty.PNG)

-**In conclusion, there are 1549 active employees eligible for mentor plan.**
+**Conclusion, there are 1549 active employees eligible for mentor plan.**

 ### Limitation and Suggestion